Who will control my data?

 Why are you collecting information about me and my child?

-All of the information collected on your school place application form allows us to allocate a school place.
+All the information collected on your school place application form allows us to allocate a school place.
 This is in accordance with the statutory requirements of the School Admissions Code 2014 and local policies.
 Without this information we will not be able to allocate a school place for your child.

 What information is needed?